 In the guide below I will explain how you can install and run the Unifi Controller on a Raspberry Pi.
 To get started you need a Pi of course and install Raspbian (lite) on it.
 We will be using Noobs for the installation and run Raspbian Lite on it to save resources. (we don’t need the desktop 😉 )

 To get started you need some items.
 If you already have a Raspberry Pi you can skip this part and continue on installing Raspbian or straight through installing the Unifi Controller.
 I had a Pi 1 Model B lying around, which is working fine.
 But if you have to buy one, get yourself a Pi 3 Model B.

 - 16Gb Micro Sd card with adapter

 - Or the complete package

 Getting the Raspberry Pi up and running

-The most easy way to install Raspbian on the Pi is by using Noobs and connect the Pi to you TV and wire connected it to the internet.
-First we have to prepare the SDCard by formatting it using the SD Association’s Formating tool
+The easiest way to install Raspbian on the Pi is by using Noobs and connect the Pi to your TV and wire connected it to the internet.
+First, we have to prepare the SDCard by formatting it using the SD Association’s Formatting tool

 - Download the SD Memory Card formatter from SDCard.org